dhansonTechtonic/database-react-bulma-sass-phase/LessonPlan.md

 ## Overview
 - [ ] **Provide a general overview of the new topic/concept**

-Mongoose is elegant MongoDB object modeling for Node.js.
-MongoDB is a general purpose, document-based, distributed database built for modern application developers and for the cloud era.
-No database is more productive to use.
+React is a JavaScript library for building user interfaces.
+Bulma is a free, open source CSS framework based on Flexbox and built with Sass.
+Sass is a style sheet language initially designed by Hampton Catlin and developed by Natalie Weizenbaum.

 - [ ] **Explain what students can expect during this learning session**

-Students can expect to be guided through building a backend using these technologies.
+Students can expect to be guided through building a front end for their database project using these technologies.

 - [ ] **Refer to the resources below to think through your lesson**